NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Considerations

-• Higher cost than the average hybrid
+• Over 2X the cost of the average hybrid mattress

 Our Verdict